 The pic collection began when a former nomadic man and former rock star roadie came in and sold his collection amassed over a 35-year career.
 Now placed in their rightfully prominent display, the collection includes acts from Prince, to Queen to Kiss and local favorites 311.
 We are continuing to add to the collection as stars visit our store while in town.
 Just recently adding Gus Hamilton Unger from the internationally renowned band Alt-J.

-Larry used to own a bowling alley down in Plattsmouth Nebraska, south of Omaha.
-An alley tech that worked for Larry was going through a messy divorce and need to divest from his very extensive pinball collection.
+A member of Hollywood Candy’s leadership used to own a bowling alley down in Plattsmouth Nebraska, south of Omaha.
+An alley tech that worked for him was going through a messy divorce and need to divest from his very extensive pinball collection.
 The founder jumped at this opportunity and now we can boast one of the largest pinball arcades in the entire Midwest.
 The collection has grown since the initial lot, with many new electro-mechanical units as well as relatively newer dot matrix display games and vintage arcade cabinets to boot.

 KREJ Radio Room